vegaprotocol/specs/protocol/0076-DANO-data-node.md

 When initialising a datanode it should be possible to select one of the following data retention modes:

-- Lite - the node retains sufficient data to be able to provide that latest state to clients and produce dehistory segments
+- Lite - the node retains sufficient data to be able to provide that latest state to clients and produce network history segments
 - Standard (the default) - retains data according to the default retention policies of the datanode, these should be optionally configurable.
 - Archive - retains all data.